VIAME/VIAME/examples/building_and_installing_viame/README.rst

      mesa-libGLU-devel lapack-devel libXt-devel libXmu-devel libXi-devel expat-devel readline-devel \
      curl curl-devel atlas-devel file which

-If using VIAME_ENABLE_PYTHON, [Anaconda3 2021.05](https://repo.anaconda.com/archive/) is
-recommended, though you also try using native python, e.g. install python3, python3-dev, and numpy (or alternatively whatever python distribution you want to use), e.g.:
+If using VIAME_ENABLE_PYTHON, versions 3.6 or above is required with development packages and also pip installed, with 3.6, 3.8 and 3.10 the most tested versions.
+For example, [Anaconda3 2021.05](https://repo.anaconda.com/archive/) could be used, though you also try using native python, e.g. install python3, python3-dev, and numpy (or alternatively whatever python distribution you want to use), e.g.:

 .. code-block:: bash

-   sudo apt-get install python3.8 python3.8-dev && sudo pip install numpy cython
+   sudo apt-get install python3.8 python3.8-dev python3-pip

 If using VIAME_ENABLE_CUDA for GPU support, you should install CUDA (version 10.0 or above is required, 11.7 or 11.6 being the most tested versions.
 Other versions may work depending